In this section

-The Queensland State Government has supported non-government schooling since colonial times when secondary education was supported through the establishment of Queensland’s grammar schools.
+The Queensland State Government has a long history of supporting non-government schooling.
 Under the current bilateral agreement with the Commonwealth, the State Government contributes 20% recurrent funding (minimum) of the total government funding.
 Schools can also access capital funds.

 Government Funded Programs